War (Bob Marley song): Songwriting controversy

-"War" is credited to Allen "Skill" Cole (idea) and Carlton Barrett (music); the music was an extension of the one-drop drumming style, which Carlton Barrett had developed and refined, if not invented.
-The lyrics are a near-exact repetition of a 1963 speech in the UN by the Ethiopian emperor Haile Selassie.
-However, the two simple guitar chords and the semi-improvised, spirited melody put to Selassie's words is unmistakably Marley's.
+"War" is credited to Allan "Skill" Cole (idea) and Carlton "Carly" Barrett (music); the music is an extension of the one-drop drumming style, which Carlton Barrett had either invented, or at least developed and refined.
+The lyrics are a near-exact repetition of a 1963 speech at the UN by the Ethiopian emperor Haile Selassie.
+However, the two simple guitar chords and the semi-improvised, spirited melody put to Selassie's words are said to be unmistakably Marley's.